jugangdae/vscenv/README.md

-# IODE - Management of isolated VSCODE environments
+# vscenv - Management of isolated VSCODE environments

-IODE is a command-line tool that makes it easy to maintain and manage isolated vscode environments written in Python.
+vscenv is a command-line tool that makes it easy to maintain and manage isolated vscode environments written in Python.

 ![](./resources/img.png)